vvvote/vvvote/doc/install.md

 	// to:
 	ClientConfig.storeVoteUrl      = 'http://' + server1urlParts.hostname +':PPPP'/' + server1urlParts.pathname + 'storevote.php'; //do not use https here to enable the anonymizer-server to strip the browser-fingerprint - this is not necessary if all voters would use the tor browser bundle

+Replace "PPPP" with the port number you are using for non-TLS access to backend/storevote.php.

 Thats It!
 =========